 To diagnose ADHD, doctors start by asking about a child's health, behavior, and activity.
 They talk with parents and kids about the things they have noticed.
 Your doctor might ask you to complete checklists about your child's behavior, and might ask you to give your child's teacher a checklist too.

-After gathering this information, doctors diagnose ADHD if it's clear that:
+After getting this information, doctors diagnose ADHD if it's clear that:

 Many kids with ADHD also have learning problems, oppositional and defiant behaviors, or mood and anxiety problems.
 Doctors usually treat these along with the ADHD.